boldbi/boldbi-kubernetes/helm/README.md

 # Deploy Bold BI using Helm

 This chart installs [Bold BI](https://www.boldbi.com/) on Kubernetes.
-You can create Kubernetes cluster in cloud cluster providers(GKE,AKS and EKS).
+You can create Kubernetes cluster in cloud cluster providers(GKE, AKS, EKS and OKE).
 Please follow the below documentation for Bold BI deployment in a specific cloud environments.

 ## Deployment prerequisites